linuxserver/docker-tt-rss/README.md

 You must create a user and database for tt-rss to use in a mysql/mariadb or postgresql server.
 In the setup page for database, use the ip address rather than hostname...

-A basic apache configuration file can be found in /config/apache/site-confs , edit the file to enable ssl (port 443 by default), set servername etc..
+A basic nginx configuration file can be found in /config/nginx/site-confs , edit the file to enable ssl (port 443 by default), set servername etc..
 Self-signed keys are generated the first time you run the container and can be found in /config/keys , if needed, you can replace them with your own.

 The site files are in /config/www/tt-rss , you can find config files and themes folder there.
 Email and other settings are in the config.php file.